emer/axon/examples/bench/README.md

 - Projection GBuf (conductance buffer) size is `#RecvNeurons*(timeDelay+1)`.
 It's a ring buffer, with this layout: `nrn0time0 | nrn0time1 | nrn0time2 | nrn1time0 | nrn1time1 | ...`
 - How many of these entries do we access during each round?
 Just delay=0 and delay=maxDelay?
 - Could also be represented using maxDelay-many pointers, each to a `#RecvNeuron`-sized array.
 Then we exchange the pointers during the timestep update (similar to multiple buffering).
-- SendSpike performs a matrix product for each projection: `y=Wx`, where x is a binary vector, indicating whether the Neuron has spiked or not.
+- SendSpike performs a matrix product for each pathway: `y=Wx`, where x is a binary vector, indicating whether the Neuron has spiked or not.
 How sparse is this vector?
 - FLOPs: `2 * #outputs * #inputs`, where W is a `#outputs x #inputs` matrix
 - Memory demand: ideally, loading only W + x, and storing y.
 - So -> 2n^2 FLOPs, n^2 memory loads -> Constant operational intensity.